 3.6.
-The beginning of grid and autonomic computing
+The Beginning of Grid Computing and Autonomic Computing

 3.6.1.
-Grid computing
+Grid Computing

-The Grid, as described by Ian Foster, is a distributed computing infrastructure for 'co-ordinated resource sharing' [125].
-The Grid is composed of autonomous organizations that maintain various local policies and software for controlling their resources.
+The Grid, as described by Ian Foster, one of the central characters in its development, is a distributed computing infrastructure for 'co-ordinated resource sharing' [FK98b].
+The Grid is a virtual organization, which is composed of autonomous organizations that maintain various local policies and software for controlling their resources.
 This distinguishes Grid computing from cluster computing, and introduces a great deal of complexity to the software engineering needed to provide the services and resources.
+Though it is generally agreed upon what actual services are required in a Grid infrastructure [SGPJ98], there are as of yet no agreed standards.
 A great deal of experimentation is being carried out to determine the best way to provide middleware services that 'glue' differing underlying systems together.
 The Grid middleware sits between users' applications and remote computing resources.
 It is generally accepted that the following key issues and services must be addressed within the Grid middleware:

 - networking quality of service (QoS),

 - resource co-scheduling,

 - load balancing,

-- message passing,
+- · message passing,

 - file transfer mechanisms,

 - data security, integrity and coherence.

 - authentication.

-Initially Grid middleware was built as a layer on top of services and protocols common in the Unix world, e.g. ssh, ftp and LDAP.
-The Globus Project [126] developed a reference implementation of Grid protocols by providing all of the services and capabilities to construct a computational grid.
-This resulted in a de facto standard in the form of the Globus Meta-computing Toolkit [35], which contains a range of tools for resource allocation and process management, authentication and related security services, distributed access to structure and state information, monitoring of health and status of system components, and remote access to data via sequential and parallel interfaces.
+Initially Grid middleware was built as a layer on top of services and protocols common in the Unix world, e.g., ssh, ftp and LDAP.
+The Globus Project [FK98a] developed a reference implementation of Grid protocols by providing all of the services and capabilities to construct a computational grid.
+This reference implementation has now become a de facto standard in the form of the Globus Meta-computing Toolkit [FK97], which contains a range of tools for resource allocation and process management, unicast and multicast communication services, authentication and related security services, distributed access to structure and state information, monitoring of health and status of system components, remote access to data via sequential and parallel interfaces.